shelleywong/CSCI211-Course-Materials/Labs/lab08.md

 }
 ```

+> Note: You may find the [C++ Input/output with files](https://www.cplusplus.com/doc/tutorial/files/) documentation useful

 ## Exercise 1

 Write a program (called `args`) that prints all the command line arguments to standard output.
 For example: